 Am I donating just one hour?
 Or, how many sessions am I required to donate as a Give an Hour provider?

-You have agreed to offer one hour of your services per week for a minimum of one year, per Give an Hour client you accept.
 You may also choose to volunteer at conferences, resource fairs, or other events while you wait for a client to contact you.

 My Give an Hour client has insurance.
 Is it ok to charge their insurance if I don’t charge the client a co-pay?